-So you got started in long range precision shooting and you're looking for the best precision rifle calibers with outstanding performance and accuracy.
+So you got started in long range precision shooting and you're looking for the best ballistic coefficient round with outstanding performance and accuracy.

 Calibers with The Best Accuracy at 1,000 yards

 The .260 Remington, officially introduced by Remington in 1997, has its origins in the well-regarded wildcat cartridge, the 6.5-08, a favorite in competition circles.
 Although its introduction was slightly mistimed, just before the surge in popularity of long-range shooting and 6.5mm cartridges, it's still an exceptional choice.

 As someone who's spent a lot of time on the range, I've seen how the .260 Remington, born from the .308 Winchester by reducing the case throat to fit .264 caliber bullets, stands out.
 The .264 (6.5mm) bullets are notably long and sleek, boasting impressive ballistic coefficients that make a real difference in shooting.

 Before the emergence of other 6.5mm rounds, such as the 6.5×47 Lapua and the 6.5 Creedmoor, the .260 Rem was the go-to choice for competitions up to 1,000 yards.
 It's a fantastic 1,000-yard cartridge, thanks to its low wind drift and incredibly flat trajectory.
 When you're using the .260 Rem, especially loaded with the ultra-aerodynamic VLD (Very Low Drag) bullets in the 105- to 110-grain range, you're looking at speeds of about 3,000 to 3,100 fps.
 If you're shooting with a custom rifle and handloads, you'll find that these bullets stay supersonic up to an impressive 1,400 yards.